 It’s true.
 Sticking to a budget can be hard.
 It’s also stressful not knowing where your money goes.
 A little planning and mindful decision making can go a long way toward helping you stay on track.
 When you do make a mistake, try making better decisions and do better next time.
 Like anything else, it gets easier with time!

 Not sure how to get make a budget?
-Read about that by clicking here.
+Read about that by clicking here and to find 31 ways to save money by clicking here.
 Are you a budgeting pro?
 What are your tips?
 Comment and share your ideas!